Premium Visa: useful for remote workers and longer stays

 Occupation Permit and residence routes

-Mauritius EDB guidance describes the Occupation Permit as a combined work and residence permit for Investor, Professional, and Self-Employed categories, while the Residence Permit route also includes retired non-citizens and dependents under separate criteria.
-EDB Occupation Permit guidelines
+The EDB describes the Occupation Permit as a combined work-and-residence permit available under Investor, Professional, and Self-Employed categories, alongside Residence Permit routes that also cover retired non-citizens and dependents under separate criteria.
+EDB Mauritius — Work & Live

-The same EDB guidance says applications are submitted online through the National E-Licensing System, supporting documents must be attached, and applications are validated by the Occupation Permit Unit and Passport & Immigration Office before approval steps and original document verification.
-EDB Occupation Permit guidelines
+EDB guidance indicates that applications are submitted online through the National E-Licensing System with supporting documents attached, and are reviewed by the relevant permit and immigration units before approval and original-document verification.
+EDB Mauritius — Work & Live

 Relocation readiness checklist